EcSolticia/EcSolticia/README.md

 $\textbf{Random Fun Fact}$

-$\text{The sole purpose of this section is to place at least one mathematical formula on my README}.$
+$\text{The sole purpose of this section is to place at least one mathematical formula the author's README}.$

 $e^{i\theta} = \cos(\theta) + i\sin(\theta)$